Here today with my updated Napa/Sonoma guide! If you’re planning a trip to wine country: spoiler alert–you will never want to leave!

 Oakville Grocery is a great spot for a quick lunch between wineries and has a cute back patio where you can eat!

 The history of the family who owns it is fascinating and the setting looks like the Versace Mansion.
 Every material used to build it was imported from Italy down to the cobblestones (repurposed from streets of Rome?!) and the Venetian glass chandeliers.
-The wine caves will transport you straight to Italy.
+The wine caves are so cool and will transport you straight to Italy.
 (And also look like you’re going to meet the Volturi??)
-Its a TRIP.
-Go.
-10/10 entertainment with some great wine.

 The wine caves at Del Dotto instantly transport you to Italy